raspberrypilearning/stamping-app/en/step_2.md

 --- print-only ---

-Go to the [Stamping app](https://scratch.mit.edu/studios/27160618) Scratch studio.
+Go to the [stamping app](https://scratch.mit.edu/studios/27160618) Scratch studio.

 In each, clicking the top menu sprite changes the sprite's costume and other buttons offer different graphic effects such as grow, shrink, colour change, flip horizontal, flip vertical, ghost etc - what the menu offers is your choice.